CLIENT ACCOUNTS

 • What kinds of plans are the best fit for you and why?

 2. Differentiate: To help build your retirement plan business, you need to be able to effectively describe the specific ways you serve plan sponsors and participants.
-While being a 401(k)-plan advisor is itself a differentiator, you can distinguish yourself further by:
+While being a 401(k)-plan professional is itself a differentiator, you can distinguish yourself further by:

 • Identifying the types of plan sponsor clients you serve